MalcolmHodgins/MalcolmHodgins.github.io/_posts/2022-06-22-Power Flow Solution by Newton Raphson.md

           J4(k-1,k-1) = J4kk;
       end

-      % Calculate the Jacobian matrices values for where n does not equal k
+      % Calculate the Jacobian matrix values for where n does not equal k

       % Compute J1 values for n not equal to k for k = 2:size(V,1)